 Objective 1: Support development and coordination of integrated services to help youth make a successful transition to adulthood and provide supports throughout the lifespan.
-Given that access to effective supports remains a critical area of need for adults with ASD, the first objective focuses on improving service system coordination and increasing access to high-quality services and supports throughout adulthood - from the transition out of secondary school into older age.

-• Use of population-level data to understand unmet needs, disparities in access and outcomes, emerging usage trends, cost issues and the effectiveness of services in achieving their desired outcomes

-- Studies to determine the prevalence of autism in adults and the scope and distribution of service needs among the population to inform policy and program planning - Studies of strategies for reducing socio-economic or racial/ethnic disparities in service access and related outcomes for adults with ASD - Investigate social capital, the network of supports, and community integration provided by families, service providers, and others to understand the range of formal and informal supports needed to achieve successful adult outcomes - Additional service coordination across agencies (e.g., educational and vocational rehabilitation; mental health and vocational rehabilitation).
+- Use population-level data to understand unmet needs, disparities in access and outcomes, emerging usage trends, cost issues and the effectiveness of services in achieving their desired outcomes. - Conduct research to determine the prevalence of autism in adults and the scope and distribution of service needs among the population to inform policy and program planning. - Develop strategies for reducing socio-economic or racial/ethnic disparities in service access and related outcomes for adults with ASD. - Investigate social capital, the network of supports, and community integration provided by families, service providers, and others to understand the range of formal and informal supports needed to achieve successful adult outcomes. - Develop additional service coordination across agencies (e.g., educational and vocational rehabilitation; mental health and vocational rehabilitation).